rproepp/spykeviewer/doc/source/installation.rst

 started immediately (from an app in OS X or an executable file in Windows, please use the source installation for Linux).
-However, as they are independent of an existing Python installation, you will not be able to use installed additional packages from your Python environment.
+However, as they are independent of an existing Python installation, you will not be able to use installed additional packages from your Python environment by default (this can be remedied by using the :ref:`startup`).
 The binary packages are especially useful if you do not normally use Python or just want to try Spyke Viewer quickly.
 You can switch to the source installation at any time.